mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --verbose, -v

-   Control how much information is displayed.
-This option can be used multiple times to increase the amount of information.
+   Specify how much information to display.
+Use this option multiple times to increase the amount of information.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.
 To diagnose test execution problems, use -vvv to display the actual results of test cases and ignore